 Figure 7A illustrates failure of a standard mean-shift tracker [4] on this section of the video.
 Standard mean-shift tracking is based only on an appearance model of the object.
-When the car passes over the small bridge, the color of the top of the bridge rail is nearly identical to the color of the specular highlight on the top of the car.
-The mean-shift tracker gets sidetracked by this similar color, and eventually latches on to the wrong pixels, leading to tracking failure.
-In contrast, Figure 7B shows the results of our adaptive tracker.
+When the car passes over a small bridge, the color of the top of the bridge rail is nearly identical to the color of the specular highlight on top of the car.
+The mean-shift tracker gets sidetracked by this similar color, leading to tracking failure.
+Figure 7B shows the results of our adaptive tracker.
 Because this tracker maintains a model of both object AND background color distributions, it detects that a color in the background is similar to a color in the model, and automatically down-weights those pixels.
-The tracker is therefore not attracted to the bridge railing, and tracking proceeds smoothly.
+The tracker is therefore not attracted to the bridge railing, and tracking proceeds.